Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 A follow-up study by Ionescu et al. (2012) specifically examined sleep outcomes in 89 adults receiving CJC-1295 therapy.
 Results showed significant improvements in sleep efficiency (78% to 89%), reduced sleep fragmentation, and increased REM sleep duration.
 Participants also reported better morning alertness and improved daytime cognitive function.

 CJC-1295 is typically administered at doses of 1-2 mg per injection, given 1-3 times per week due to its extended half-life of 6-8 days.
 For sleep enhancement, many physicians recommend twice-weekly injections to maintain stable growth hormone elevation.
-The peptide is administered subcutaneously, preferably before bedtime to align with natural growth hormone release patterns.
+The peptide is administered subcutaneously, preferably before bedtime to matches natural growth hormone release patterns.

 Treatment protocols usually involve 8-12 week cycles with 4-6 week breaks to prevent receptor desensitization and maintain natural hormone production.

 CJC-1295 therapy costs approximately $200-350 per month, depending on dosing frequency and source quality.
 The longer half-life makes it more cost-effective than daily peptides despite higher per-dose costs.
-Physician-supervised programs typically include regular monitoring of IGF-1 levels to optimize dosing.
+Physician-supervised programs typically include regular monitoring of IGF-1 levels to improve dosing.

 Pros: